 If you have selected an autogenerated column encryption key for any column on the previous page, in this page you need to either select an existing column master key or configure a new column master key that will encrypt the column encryption key.

 When configuring a new column master key, you can either pick an existing key in Windows Certificate Store or in Azure Key Vault and have the wizard to create just a metadata object for the key in the database, or you can choose to generate both the key and the metadata object describing the key in the database.

 The wizard allows you to browse and create keys only in Windows Certificate Store and Azure Key Vault.
 It also auto-generates the names of both the new keys and the database metadata objects describing the keys.
 If you need more control for how your keys are provisioned (and more choices for a key store containing your column master key), you can use the New Column Master Key and New Column Encryption Key dialogs to create the keys first, and then run the wizard and pick the keys you have created.
-See Provision Column Master Keys with the New Column Master Key Dialog and Provision Column Encryption Keys with the New Column Encryption Key Dialog.
+See Provision Column Master Keys with the New Column Master Key Dialog or Provision enclave-enabled keys and Provision Column Encryption Keys with the New Column Encryption Key Dialog.

 - Query columns using Always Encrypted with SQL Server Management Studio

 - Run Transact-SQL statements using secure enclaves